 Green finance has become a hot topic among the investment community.
 Having a deep, liquid bond market, Hong Kong is well positioned to grasp the opportunities brought about by green and sustainable finance.
-In particular, a number of initiatives have been launched to promote the development of the green bond market in Hong Kong, including the Government Green Bond Programme and Pilot Bond Grant Scheme.
+In particular, a number of initiatives have been launched to promote the development of the green bond market in Hong Kong, including the Government Green Bond Programme and the Green and Sustainable Finance Grant Scheme.

 To further support and promote Hong Kong’s green finance development, the HKMA unveiled three sets of measures in May 2019, including: